Chalo (come), let′s celebrate Diwali!October 30th, 2020 By Janice Rodrigues

 Diwali in New Zealand

 In New Zealand, melas (fairs), dance, delicious spicy cuisine, and fireworks are some of Diwali's festive highlights.
-Events include:
+Events and locations include:

 Auckland Diwali festival — this festival guide and map covers various Diwali events in Auckland.